ganhj99/imperva-reese84-api/README.md

 - Clone, modify, and use it however you want.

 ## Contact
-📫 Feel free to contact us to have a demo:
+📫 Feel free to contact us to have get your temporary API key:
 - Email: hj@ganhj.dev
 - Discord: crazyrex